RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 title: Azure Functions Performance
 nav_order: 2
 ---
-# What we tested
+# Test scope
 This API performance test focused on two technologies:
 - Azure Functions (a developer guide is [here](https://learn.microsoft.com/en-us/azure/azure-functions/){:target="_blank" rel="noopener"})
 - Microsoft .NET core APIs (start [here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api){:target="_blank" rel="noopener"})

 ## What we found
 Intuitively, more expensive Azure Functions guaranteed better performance.
-Linux functions don't run .NET workloads as efficiently as Windows functions; however, they cost less (see below to see how much).
+Linux functions don't run .NET workloads as efficiently as Windows functions; however, they cost less (see below to see how much; especially for the P\*v3, they can be the best choice).
 Go directly [here](#theresults), for the result for the different OSs and tiers.

 ## How we measured
 We ran .NET 7 isolated process APIs on multiple Azure Funcion tiers.
-The APIs do the bare minimum on purpose: our aim was to test the infrastructure, not the code.
+The APIs do the bare minimum on purpose, since the aim of the test is infrastructure rather than the code.
-The tested API merely
+The tested API (GetFromCache in the code) does the following
-- retrieves a random string (from a set of 100) from an Azure Redis Cache located in the same virtual network as the Azure Functions
+- retrieves a string (from a set of 100) from an Azure Redis Cache located in the same virtual network as the Azure Function;
-- creates an object in memory that contains that that string, a GUID and another random string
+- creates an object in memory that contains that that string, a GUID and another random string;
-- serializes the object and sends a response with that serialized object Typical APIs will hardly do less than that; the question is: should they actually do _much more_?
+- serializes the object and sends a response with that serialized object.
+Typical APIs will hardly do less than that; the question is whether they should they actually do _much more_.
 <script src="https://gist.github.com/RiccardoGMoschetti/af07f24520dbe62f1a2abecc4966c4d7.js"></script>

-## What can you do with these results?
+## What can I do with these results?
 Even though your software and dependencies can be _very_ different from those we tested here, this exercise can give you an idea of the upper limit you will not be able to exceed even if your software is perfect.
-We believe it's already something to help you in your decisions.
+We believe it's  something to help you in your decisions.

-## The load tool we used
+## The load tool
 We used <a href="https://github.com/tsenart/vegeta">Vegeta</a>, a simple yet reliable tool which can easily generate a big amount of concurrent calls.
 We used the version 12.8.3 as the latest did not seem to have been built for ARM64.
+The client machine generating the load was a 64 GB / 8 CPU Ubuntu 22.04 VM located in the same network as the functions being tested.

-## The infrastructure / architecture we tested
+## The infrastructure / architecture
 We tested all of the Azure Function production-ready tiers available in West Europe (S\*, P\*V2, P\*V3) in both OSs available (Linux and Windows).
-The client machine generating the load was a 64 GB / 8 CPU Ubuntu 22.04 VM.
 The Azure functions were hosted in the same data center and virtual network of the VMs and of the Redis Cache, via private endpoints.
-This proximity made sure that we were testing the workloads rather than the infrastructure.
+This proximity made sure that the network latency were minimal.
 This is an architectural drawing of the solution:
 <img src="https://github.com/RiccardoGMoschetti/apirehab/blob/dd723e412665ea3b43f35d68fc12c2b7089a2063/docs/images/Architecture-API-DotNet-On-Azure-Functions.drawio.png?raw=true"/>.
-You can download the original diagrams.net (formerly draw.io) drawing <a href="" download="api-rehab.drawio">here</a>.
+You can download the original diagrams.net (formerly draw.io) drawing <a href="https://raw.githubusercontent.com/RiccardoGMoschetti/apirehab/main/docs/drawio/Architecture-API-DotNet-On-Azure-Functions.drawio" download="api-rehab.drawio">here</a>.

 ## What is better, Linux or Windows?
 They are very similar, except for the P2 tier, where Windows is definitely better.
 For the P3 tier, Linux is more comparable.
-Linux is always cheaper (especially in the P3 tier).
-If your application is stateless, more Linux resources can give you better performance at lower prices and they should be used rather than Windows.
+Linux is always *cheaper* (especially in the P3 tier).
+If your application is stateless, more Linux resources can give you better performance at lower prices and they can definitely be used rather than Windows.

-## The data we worked with
+## The data made available by Vegeta
 For every tier of the available Azure Functions, Vegeta gave us the following information: minimum value, mean, 50th percentile (which we consider more revealing than the mean, as the latter is more influenced by outliers, 90th percentile (the data that we considered more important), maxium value.
 For our purposes, we focused on the 95th percentile and we stressed the functions for ten minutes straight.
 We then categorized the performance into:

 - <span style="color:darkGreen; font-weight:bold">Good</span> performance: at that rate, 95% of API calls take less than 100ms.
 This means that  only 5% of API calls won't be very fast.